 And then there were also these like central systems where,, all the cables were coming in and being routed to whatever place within the barracks and all of that.
 So maintaining that was a large part of our job.
 And this was like a 24 hour job.
 So you had to be like not only in the barracks, but also at your desk, so to say, for 24 hours.

 And then there were two days of being off.
 And then again, 24 hours.
 That was kind of a regular scheme.
-And it wasn’t always like that.
+And it was not always like that.
 But most most times were like that.
 And you could actually normally sleep during the night.
-So it wasn’t that bad.
+So it was not that bad.
 But you had to be on on basically on on the watch always.
 If there was something going on.
 And it could be some some general at home.
-Finding out that that his phone wasn’t working and we had to go out.
+Finding out that that his phone was not working and we had to go out.
 That was very rare.
 But it happened because the phones in their private homes were also maintained and owned by by the NVA.
 And so we had to go there as well.
 But it happened very rarely.
 But it was possible that this was necessary.

 And therefore we had to be available at all times.
 One person had to be available at all times.
 That was basically divided between the five of us.
 So there was somebody like me coming in,, needed to be on boarded.
 And educated and all of that.
 And somebody were always on the way out because they were close to their three years.
 And making sure they leave all of the all of the knowledge there.
 So that was kind of what was split between the five of us.